 What should I wear/bring?
 Wear sturdy shoes, bring a camera, binoculars and/or a sketch book to make a record of the mini miracle you'll see.

 Special Note to Pet Owners: Please leave your 4-legged friends at home so as not to disturb the salmon while spawning - their energy is already limited and additional stress can be lethal at this final stage in their lifecycle.

 Directions: From the Glacier Public Service Center head East on Mt.
 Baker HWY/SR 542.
 Half a mile past mile marker 34 on SR 542, take a right onto Glacier Creek Road.
-At the fork, take a right onto Thomson Creek Road/Heliotrope Ridge Road.
-Continue down this road for 1 mile until you get to Thompson Creek bridge.
-Look for the blue NSEA tent near bridge.
+Continue stright up Glacier Creek Road and look for the blue NSEA tent near bridge.
 MAP